sonicmk84/chat-app/README.md

    This will:
    - Build Docker images
-   - Create a fresh Laravel app in `src/`
    - Generate `.env` with proper DB/Reverb config
    - Generate `APP_KEY`
    - Fix permissions for `storage/` and `bootstrap/cache/`